vitimachado/kanon-gaming-api/README.md

-# React Slot Machine Test
+# React Slot Machine Test Api

 Project made in NodeJS and using MongoDB.